 What do the 3 credit bureaus do?

 Credit scores are complicated, and most people don’t even realize that they have more than one.
-Not only are there different types of scores (FICO, VantageScore, etc.) that can apply to the same person, but each of the credit bureaus can also assign you a different score based on the way they compile your information and the factors they consider.
+Not only are there different types of scores that can apply to the same person (such as FICO and VantageScore), but each of the credit bureaus can also assign you a different score based on the way they compile your information and the factors they consider.

 You may be wondering what the credit bureaus are and why they are given the power to decide something as important as your credit score.
-This comprehensive guide goes over the three main credit bureaus, how they work and the main details you need to know.
+This comprehensive guide goes over the three main credit bureaus, how they work and the data they collect in order to compile consumer credit reports.

 There are three main credit bureaus that handle the details that make up your credit scores: Equifax, Experian and TransUnion.

 While each of the credit bureaus offers an array of products and services, they perform the same set of tasks when it comes to monitoring consumer credit information.
 Specifically, they each manage their own records that include information on accounts you have, balances you owe and payments you make.
 Because each credit bureau operates independently, they don’t always have the exact same information for each individual.
 If you have a credit card, mortgage or loan, you have a credit file with one of the three credit bureaus, if not all three.

 Equifax was founded in 1899 and has since grown to be one of the three main credit bureaus in operation.
 In addition to compiling and assessing consumer credit information, this company also offers credit and identity monitoring services and resources for consumers who want to improve or build credit or put a credit freeze in place.

 As one of the biggest credit bureaus operating around the world, Experian supports clients in over 100 different countries.
 The company actively maintains credit information on approximately 220+ million U.S. consumers as well as 40 million U.S. businesses, and they offer credit monitoring, free credit scores and additional tools for consumers.